 While Mexico’s beaches and ruins are a powerful drawcard, there’s a quiet revolution taking place in the capital, with the newly hip neighbourhoods of Roma, La Condesa, Polanco and El Centro flourishing with design hotels and an exciting culinary scene.
-Margaret Barca reveals the best places to stay.

 This area has morphed in recent years from a low-rent neighbourhood into one of the city’s coolest colonias, studded with galleries, indie design stores, tearooms, restaurants, bookshops and wine bars.

 This isn’t its first heyday, however, as can be seen by some of its fine Belle Époque, Art Deco and Art Nouveau architecture.